 Here are the concentrations of TCA most commonly used and their specific uses (click on the + to read the details:

-Applying the TCA peeling correctly and following the protocol is essential to avoid the side effects of this procedure.
-Here is what I recommend, in my experience, before doing the TCA peeling yourself:
+Applying the TCA peeling correctly and following the protocol is essential to avoid the side effects.
+Here is what I recommend, in my experience, before performing a TCA peeling:

 - Read up as much as possible on forums, videos, and articles like this one with instructions.

 - Get detailed information on how to apply the TCA peel: Better if accompanied by explanatory images/videos.

 - Test and perfect your manual skills but replace the TCA with water until you are sure of the movements and the amount of acid to use.